CivicActions/accessibility/_people/nira-datta.md

 external: true
 ---

-Nira Datta is a team member of CivicActions Accessibility.
+Nira Datta was a team member of CivicActions Accessibility.